How anonymous are cryptocurrencies like Bitcoin?

 • When a local currency can’t buy basics, people look for something else (dollars, euros, cigarettes, etc.).

-And finally, let’s ignore the uncomfortable reality that states themselves have historically funded armed groups and proxy conflicts, and that “terror financing” is not a problem unique to individuals.
+States themselves have also funded armed groups and proxy conflicts, so “terror financing” is not a problem unique to individuals.
 (If you want to go down that rabbit hole, the U.S. State Department maintains an official State Sponsors of Terrorism list: https://www.state.gov/state-sponsors-of-terrorism/)

-Instead, let’s focus on the specific thing people say they’re worried about:
+Instead, focus on the specific thing people say they’re worried about:

 “Bitcoin is anonymous.”